 It’s a great field that allows you to be on the cutting edge of technology, constantly learning, and helping organizations and people be more secure.

 What advice would you offer a recent grad looking to become a red teamer?

 Never stop learning.
 No security professional knows it all, and by networking with others within the field you can learn a lot and be pointed towards resources to help in the learning process.
 Often, we’ve seen a lot of stuff and know from past experiences, or we found something that we knew nothing about and we started researching and looking for answers to satisfy our curiosity.
-This curiosity and willingness to keep learning has helped other RedTeam members and myself succeed at what we do.
+This curiosity and willingness to keep learning have helped other RedTeam members and myself succeed at what we do.